openhwgroup/core-v-verif/mk/uvmt/README.md

 - Functional coverage collection
 - ISS/RVVI instruction-level co-simulation

-All other UVM testbench functionality (scoreboard, sequences, virtual peripherals, OBI protocol agents) operates normally.
+All other UVM testbench functionality (sequences, virtual peripherals, OBI protocol agents) operates normally.
+Note that while the scoreboard is compiled, it has nothing to do without a reference model (ISS).

 ### Features Excluded from Verilator Simulation